keptn/lifecycle-toolkit/docs/docs/guides/otel.md

 > **Note**
 > Please be aware that the span link is just an example, and you need to retrieve the traceID and spanID
-> of the `keptndemoapp-0.0.4` application trace.
+> of the application trace stored in the KeptnAppVersion resource you want to link.
-In the end, you need to bump the version of your `keptndemoapp` application to version `0.0.5`, redeploy the application as well as `KeptnAppContext` and afterward, Jaeger should show a link to the previous trace in the references section.
+To store this new information in the traces, you need to bump the version of your application and apply the`KeptnAppContext`.
+Keptn will re-deploy your application and Jaeger should show a link to the previous trace in the references section.

 ![linked trace](./assets/linkedtrace.png)